 I remember Ros Weston writing about a woman whose labour progressed really slowly – it turned out that there was a true knot in the cord.
-I have shared Carrie’s birth story with other midwives, and almost every one of those midwives has had a tale of their own about a similar situation: that is, where some aspect of labour seemed to be outside of the norm but, ultimately, this turned out to be the one thing that helped everything become normal.
+I have shared Carrie’s birth story with many other midwives over the years.
+Almost every one of those midwives has had a tale of their own about a similar situation.
+That is, where some aspect of labour seemed to be outside of the norm but, ultimately, this turned out to be the one thing that helped everything become normal.
 Some midwives call this ‘a safety labour’.

 A version of this article was first published as Wickham S (2006).
 Curiosity and the caul.
-Practising Midwife 9(6):32.
+TPM 9(6):32.

 photo credits: quote photo by Nick Owuor (astro.nic.visuals) on Unsplash and second photo Luz Adriana Villa A. via photopin cc